 A Smarter Treatment

-Accessibility Facilitated by Outpatient DeliveryPatients receive our NK cells in the outpatient setting—hospitalization is not required.
-Because community-based healthcare delivery facilities are available to the vast majority of patients throughout the country, this treatment is more accessible to patients than those based on autologous CAR-T technology, which can only be administered at designated medical centers that are certified to competently manage potentially life-threatening side effects.
-Use of our NK cells is further streamlined by the universality of our NK-92 cell platform that eliminates the need for harvesting patient T-cell for the individualized therapy required by other platforms.
+Accessibility Facilitated by Outpatient DeliveryMany of our investigational therapeutics are administered in an outpatient setting — hospitalization is not required.
+Because community-based healthcare delivery facilities are available to the vast majority of patients throughout the country, our treatments are potentially more accessible to patients than those based on autologous CAR-T technology, which can only be administered at designated medical centers that are certified to competently manage potentially life-threatening side effects.
+Use of our NK cells, in particular is further streamlined by the universality of our NK-92 cell platform that eliminates the need for harvesting patient T-cell for the individualized therapy required by other platforms.

 Engineered to Boost Innate NK PotencyOur NK cell-based platform is suitable for incorporation of chimeric antigen receptors (CARs) and antibody receptors to create higher-potency therapies and allow precise targeting.
 Addition of these receptors augments NK cell killing capabilities against cancers and virus-infected cells.
 Our ability to bioengineer and tailor NK cells significantly enhances the potential of our NK cells to successfully treat disease.